foldda/charian/README.md

 public Rda GetRda(int[] address)
 ```

-Note only two "data types" are supported by an Rda container - the data stored at a location must be either a string value or another Rda container object.
-Charian assumes all primitive data, like an integer or a date, can be converted to a string; and all composite data, like a class or an array, can be converted to an Rda object (as illustrated below, through recursion).
+Note only two "data types" are supported by an Rda container - a data item can only be either a string value or an Rda (container) object.
+Charian assumes all primitive data, like an integer or a date, can be converted to a string; and all composite data, like a class or an array, can be converted to an Rda object (through recursion as illustrated in Example #3 below).

 An Rda container object is also "serializable".
-The Rda class implements the following methods that covert itself to and from an encoded text string:
+The Rda class implements the following methods that allows itself to be coverted to and from an encoded text string:

 ```
 public string ToString()
 public static Rda Parse(string rdaEncodedString)
 ```

-The serialization produced string is encoded in a special text format called RDA, which is a delimited data format similar to the more popular CSV format, but is enhanced to support encoding multidimensional data.
+The produced string is encoded in a special text format called RDA, which is a delimited data format similar to the more popular CSV format, but is enhanced to support encoding multidimensional data.

 **Interface IRda**